jaredentin/Aimless-Artist/README.md

 Aimless Artist generates random shapes, colors, strokes, etc. onto a user's screen.
 It can be used by a casual user looking to bulid some fun images, as well as an artist looking for inspriation for his or her next piece.

-To use, download Launcher folder.
-Double-click Driver.exe.
+To use, download zip from https://docs.google.com/uc?export=download&id=1JhtGjm1RpzB9zLadtrjIIT8yCpF6kneb, extract, and launcher Aimless Driver.exe.

 ### Sample Sketches
 ![Sample Sketch](/Saved%20Images/Aimless_Artist_Sketch.png?raw=true "Sample Sketch")